dennis-kao/Pillar1/README.txt

 - A schedule page
 - A community page

-A fully functional version is planned to be released in 2018 called Pillar2.
+A fully functional version is in development.